blackmidinewroad/discover-movies/README.md

 - **Search**: Each page includes a search feature powered by PostgreSQL's trigram similarity for fuzzy matching.
 - **Data Synchronization**: Uses TMDB API to fetch and update all relevant movie data.
 - **Custom Management Commands**: Uses several custom Django management commands to sync and update database content.
+- **Caching**: Uses Redis to cache queries and improve performance.
+- **Periodic Updates**: Runs scheduled background tasks with Celery Beat to keep the database in sync with TMDB automatically.

 ## Installation